The desperate battle of children for their elder custody

 In California, where guardianship is referred to as conservatorship, Counselor Coleman filed a brief with the California Supreme Court, asking the Court to require closer scrutiny by appellate courts when a conservatee alleges that an order establishing a conservatorship is not supported by clear and convincing evidence.
 A famous example of conservatorship in California is superstar Britney Spears.

-"Through this brief, I am attempting to educate the justices about how bad the system is", Coleman said.
+"Through this brief, I am attempting to educate the justice about how bad the system is", Coleman said.
 "Once they become aware of this, we can come back to them again with a petition for specific administrative reforms that the Supreme Court has jurisdiction to deliver.”